 Lumbar Epidural Injection: Recovery at Home

-After a lumbar epidural injection, you don't need to stay in bed when you get home.
-In fact, it's best to walk around if you feel up to it.
+After a lumbar epidural injection, you don’t need to stay in bed when you get home.
+In fact, it’s best to walk around if you feel up to it.
 Just be careful about being too active.
-Even if you feel better right away, avoid activities that may strain your back.
-And follow up on all treatment with your doctor.
+Even if you feel better right away, don't do activities that may strain your back.
+And follow up on all treatment with your healthcare provider.

 What to know about pain relief

 Keep in mind that some people feel more pain at first.
 It usually goes away within a few days.
-You may also have headaches or trouble sleeping, but if these symptoms are severe, you should call your doctor right away.
+You may also have headaches or trouble sleeping.
+But if these symptoms are severe, you should call your healthcare provider right away.
 These should also go away within a few days.
 In general:

 - An injection to reduce inflammation takes a few days to work, sometimes even up to a week.
 There may even be more pain at first.